The Cheapest Car Insurance Companies for New Drivers in 2025

 While we make money through partnerships with some of the brands we discuss in our articles, our editorial team operates 100% independently, and these partners never influence or affect the topics, reviews, ratings, or recommendations we provide.
 We never guarantee favorable reviews or mentions in exchange for compensation from any brands or partners, and we uphold strict editorial standards to ensure our content is always independent, truthful, and unbiased.

-New drivers lack experience, and many tend to pay higher-than-average rates since insurance companies don’t have a driving history to review.
-Likewise, many new drivers are also teens, who are statistically more likely to text, speed, and engage in other dangerous behaviors, which leads to an increased likelihood of causing an accident and filing a claim.
+New drivers often lack experience, and many tend to pay higher-than-average rates, since they don’t have a driving history for insurance companies to review.
+Many new drivers are also teens, and they’re statistically more likely to text, speed, and engage in other dangerous behaviors.
+Factors like these increase the likelihood of an accident and filing claims.

 Key Takeaways

-• Erie, GEICO, and USAA offer some of the cheapest car insurance for new drivers, on average.
+• COUNTRY Financial, Auto-Owners, and USAA offer some of the cheapest car insurance for new drivers, on average.

 • New drivers should ask about savings opportunities and discounts to reduce premiums.